-Thank you for your interest in employment with Preservation North Carolina.
+Thank you for your interest in working with Preservation North Carolina!

 Equal opportunity employer.

 Our Regional Offices are in need of volunteers!

 Are you interested in historic preservation and have some time to help out at one of our Regional Offices?
 We are searching for volunteers who are available to dedicate a few hours every week, bi-weekly or monthly to help with the following tasks:

 - Take photos of historic properties within the region, specifically properties currently available for purchase.